Hemisphere-Project/hartnet.js/README.md

 });
 ```

-The receiver is emits an "data"-event each time new values have arrived.
+The receiver is emits a "data" event each time new values have arrived.

-The current values are stored inside the `receiver.values`-array for polling.
+The current values are stored inside the `receiver.values` array for polling.

 ## ToDo: